DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-#### Optional step: Renaming you PC for Windows 10/11
+#### Optional step: Renaming your PC for Windows 10/11

 <br>

 <br>

 1. For Windows 10 right click "This PC" in file explorer and click on Properties > Rename this PC(advanced) > Change.
-Refer to \[[01.
-Virtual Machine Setup, Windows Server 2022 and Active Directory Installation#Renaming your PC on Windows Server 2022]] .
+Refer to <a href="https://blogbydave.netlify.app/blog/01.%20virtual%20machine%20setup,%20windows%20server%202022%20and%20active%20directory%20installation/#renaming-your-pc-on-windows-server-2022" target="_blank">Renaming your PC</a>.
    <br>

    ![](/assets/blog/win11-rename-pc.png)